rmsrosa/nbbinder/README.md

 It can also be downloaded directly from github.com/rmsrosa/nbbinder.

-More information on the installation processes on the [Installation section of NBBinder on readthedocs.org](https://nbbinder.readthedocs.io/en/latest/Installation.html)
+More information about the installation processes on the [Installation section of NBBinder documentation](https://nbbinder.readthedocs.io/en/latest/Installation.html)

 ## Documentation

-More information on the [Documentation of NBBinder on readthedocs.org](https://nbbinder.readthedocs.io).
+The documentation of NBBinder is hosted on [nbbinder.readthedocs.io](https://nbbinder.readthedocs.io).

 ## Development

-During the alpha stage, development is being done in the `master` branch, which is currently the only branch.
+During the current alpha stage of the project, development is being done in the `master` branch, which is currently the only branch in the repository.

  When the first `beta` version is released, the latest stable version will stay in the `master` branch and development will belong to a separate `development` branch.

 ## Maintainer